-- Idea Shop - https://www.iit.edu/academics/active-learning/idea-shop / ideashop@kaplan.iit.edu The Idea Shop helps to ignite ideas with cutting-edge tools to enable students to transform their designs, products, and inventions into reality.
-In this state-of-the-art, rapid-prototyping lab, full-time staff and a diverse group of student workers advise users on equipment use, mechanical and electrical design, embedded systems programming, and much more.
+Kaplan Institute - kaplan.iit.edu / kiinfo@kaplan.iit.edu, 3137 S. Federal Street full-time staff and a diverse group of student workers advise users on equipment use, mechanic and electrical design, embedded systems programming, and much more.
 As a campus wide resource, students can use the Idea Shop for a class, research project, or their own personal endeavor.

-The Idea Shop is comprised of two spaces: The Grainger Maker Space, which houses the general shop tools, laser cutters, and CNC router, and the Janet & Craig Duchossois Idea Shopalso known as the Assembly Area - which houses the 3D printers, CAD and electronics workstations, and ample workspace and storage space.
+Idea Shop - ideashop.iit.edu / ideashop@kaplan.iit.edu The Idea Shop helps to ignite ideas with cutting-edge tools to enable students to transform their designs, products, and inventions into reality.
+In this state-of-the-art, rapid-prototyping lab, full-time staff and a diverse group of student workers advise users on equipment use, mechanical general shop tools, laser cutters, and CNC router, and the Janet & Craig Duchossois Idea Shop - also known as the Assembly Area - which houses the 3D printers, CAD and electronics workstations, and ample workspace and storage space.